 collaborated with Tony Arnold, Patrick Demenga, Stephen Drury, Aleck

-Karis, John Zorn, the Borromeo String Quartet, Orpheus Chamber Orchestra
+Karis, John Zorn, the Borromeo String Quartet, Orpheus Chamber

 and the Boston Modern Orchestra Project.
 Conductors he has worked with